robric/oai-on-WSL/README.md

 # Generic steps for OAI Deployment

 ## Background

-Most information from this section is derived from https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/DEPLOY_SA5G_HC.md and links.
+Information from this readme can be derived from https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/DEPLOY_SA5G_HC.md and links.

-Each NF is associated with a values.yaml file which stores parameters for the deployment.
+Deployments are based on helm.

+Each NF is associated with a charts/values.yaml.
 Notably, there is a "config:" section with Networking and RAN parameters such an in the below example for a DU (note that some of these parameters should be controllable via O1 overtime):

 ```
 config: